ihakkitekin/benchmarks/README.md

 Tests requires node, docker and docker-compose(preinstalled on MacOS with docker) to be installed.

 ## Installation
 To install benchmark script depedencies run `npm i`.
-You also need to update variables in *docker-compose.yaml* with your own values, or create and *.env* file in the same directory.
-You can use *.env.example* as an example configuration.

 ## Running benchmark
 Run benchmarks with `npm run bench $benchmark_name`.
 Example: